ericgio/react-bootstrap-typeahead/docs/API.md

 ##### `onBlur(e)` & `onFocus(e)`
 As with a normal text input, these are called when the typeahead input is focused or blurred.

-##### `renderMenu(results, menuProps)`
-Provides complete flexibility for rendering the typeahead's menu. `results` are the subset of options after they have been filtered and paginated. `menuProps` are any menu-relevant props passed down from the `Typeahead` component.
-You can also just set props directly on your `Menu`.

-Along with stylistic customization, the `renderMenu` hook also allows you to do things like re-sort or group your data.
-Note that if you manipulate data in this way, you *must* use either the provided `MenuItem` component or wrap your own menu item components with `menuItemContainer` to ensure proper behavior.

-##### `renderMenuItemChildren(result, props)`
-Allows control over rendering of individual menu item contents while maintaining most of the menu behaviors.

-##### `renderToken(selectedItem, onRemove)`
-Provides control of token rendering within the multi-select `Typeahead`.

 ### `<AsyncTypeahead>`
 An enhanced version of the normal `Typeahead` component for use when performing asynchronous searches.
-Provides debouncing of user input; optional query caching; and search prompt, empty results, and pending request behaviors.
+Provides debouncing of user input, optional query caching, and search prompt, empty results, and pending request behaviors.

 ```jsx
 <AsyncTypeahead